-As one of the world's leading non-asset-based supply chain management companies, CEVA is committed to respecting and valuing human rights on a global scale.
+CEVA Group Plc (and all its operating subsidiaries, referred to herein as “CEVA” and/or “The Company”) is committed to respecting and valuing human rights on a global scale.
 Operating ethically and respecting employees, customers, and stakeholders are fundamental core values at the heart of CEVA’s corporate culture.

-On October 29, 2016, the United Kingdom Modern Slavery Act ("Act") came into effect, putting a new focus on preventing slavery and human trafficking.
-Pursuant to the Act’s provisions, the following statement presents the analysis and steps CEVA has taken to prevent human trafficking and modern slavery in its global business.
+On October 29th, 2015, the United Kingdom Modern Slavery Act (Act) came into effect, putting a new focus on preventing slavery and human trafficking, Pursuant to the Act’s provisions, the following statement presents the analysis and steps CEVA has taken to prevent, detect, and remediate human trafficking and modern slavery in its global business.

-CEVA continually strives to clearly communicate our human rights policies and expectations to our customers, third party suppliers, and agents.
-As a global logistics company, CEVA does not inherently produce or manufacture products, but is a service provider of choice. ln providing industry-leading logistics services, it is imperative we ensure our employees, customers, and stakeholders are aware of the relevant human trafficking legislation, as well as CEVA's internai policies that promote human rights and the fight against the proliferation of human trafficking and modern slavery.
+CEVA continually strives to clearly communicate its human rights policies and expectations to its customers, third party suppliers, and agents.
+As a global logistics company, CEVA does not inherently produce or manufacture products.
+In providing logistics services, it is imperative to ensure employees and third parties are alert to the relevant human trafficking legislation, and aware of CEVA's internal policies that promote human rights and the fight against the proliferation of human trafficking and modern slavery.

-CEVA's established Human Rights Compliance Program ("HRCP") is an important cornerstone of our Compliance program. lt is a risk-based program, focused on goals that are designed to eliminate human trafficking and achieve compliance with CEVA's Code of Business Conduct, the United Nations Guiding Princip/es on Business and Human Rights, U.S. Government regulations, and the Act.
+CEVA's Human Rights Compliance Program (HRCP) is a risk-based program, focused on measures designed to eliminate human trafficking and achieve compliance with CEVA's Code of Business Conduct, the United Nations Guiding Principles on Business and Human Rights, U.S. Government regulations and the Act.

-Currently, all CEVA managers and a selected employee population are required to complete an annual C&E training that has incorporated elements of the HRCP to include awareness, red flags, and reporting concerning human trafficking and forced labor.
-Additional human rights trainings are provided to employees when warranted as a result of the compliance audits.
+All CEVA managers and employees are required to complete an annual training covering HRCP, including red flags, and reporting potential concerns on human trafficking and forced labor.
+Additional human rights training is provided to employees when warranted.

-CEVA maintains a hotline and web-based reporting system, which allows individuals to report anonymously if desired in local language on any compliance concerns including concerns relating to labor practices or breach of human rights.
+Whistleblowing policy: CEVA encourages all its employees, customers, and other business partners to report any concerns related to the direct activities, or the supply chains of CEVA.
+This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
+CEVA maintains a hotline and web-based reporting system, which allows individuals to report anonymously if desired in local language on any potential compliance concerns including concerns related to labor practices or breach of human rights.

-CEVA does not tolerate any violations of human rights laws by our employees and has established remedial measures contained in the HRCP that include suspension and/or removal of employees found in violation.
-CEVA will continue to update our policies and procedures as required to ensure that we maintain a high level of integrity and respect in our business operations as well as our supply chain.
+CEVA does not tolerate any violations of human rights laws by its employees and has established remedial measures contained in the HRCP that include suspension and/or removal of employees found in violation.
+CEVA will continue to update its policies and procedures as required to ensure that the Company maintains a high level of integrity and respect in its business operations as well as its supply chain.